mnacfil/fontapi-chat-app/README.md

 Clone this repo by typing in your command line.

     git clone git@github.com:mnacfil/fontapi-exam-chat-app.git

-After cloning, you will see two folder name, server and client.
+After cloning, you will see fontapi-exam-chat-app folder.

-the server contains the backend logic. the client contains the frontend logic,

 Navigate to server folder by typing.